Care

-A practical guide to using The Caelo Mat — what to put on it, how to keep it clean, and how to make a single mat last for years.
+A practical guide to using both mats — what to put on each, how to keep them clean, and how to make them last.

 Getting started

-The first time you use the mat, give it a quick wash with warm water and a small amount of unscented washing-up liquid.
+The first time you use the silicone mat, give it a quick wash with warm water and a small amount of unscented washing-up liquid.
 Pat dry.
-That's it — it's ready.
+Press the suction base firmly onto a clean, flat surface.

 For your dog's first session, start with something high-value and easy: a thin layer of xylitol-free peanut butter, or a few spoonfuls of their usual wet food spread into the textures.
 Most dogs work it out within sixty seconds.